 Nurse makes a lot of borderline - and some past borderline - flirtacious remarks to Hisao.
 He says he's joking, but Hisao doesn't find it funny.

-In Knights of the Old Republic II a very Stripperiffic Exchange lieutenant on the Citadel Station hits on the protagonist during her involvement in a sidequest, and she does so regardless of player gender.
+A very Stripperiffic Exchange lieutenant on the Citadel Station hits on the protagonist during her involvement in a sidequest, and she does so regardless of player gender.

 There is some Ho Yay between Male Exile and Atton, during the light side dialogue options when you turn him into a Jedi.
 Paraphrasing, "Think of when you wanted to protect me, how you felt when I was in danger."
 And the references to them playing strip pazzak.

 The Last Remnant: In addition to the bartender in Athlum (a blatantly obvious example of this trope) there is also some significant Ho Yay subtext between Rush (the protagonist) and David (the Marquis of Athlum).

 Laura Bow: The Colonel's Bequest has Laura snooping around the mansion looking for clues to the murder mystery.
 If Laura enters the french maid Fifi's room at a certain time, Fifi changes clothes and Laura will spend some of her time watching her undress.

 In The Dagger of Amon Ra Laura gets blatantly hit on by a woman in a speakeasy restroom, and ends up changing clothes in front of her.
 During a long sequence of eavesdropping on all the museum offices, it's possible to find out that the flirtatious Yvette is just as happy to canoodle with women as she is with men.